 Between 9 and 6 months prior to departure

-Faculty and chairs work with their administrative assistant(s) to complete Term Masters.
+Faculty and department chairs work with their administrative assistant(s) to complete Term Masters.

-Lead faculty works with the Curriculum and Scheduling office to assure the course is listed in Elevate.
+Lead faculty works with the Curriculum and Scheduling office to ensure the course is listed in Elevate.

 About 3 months prior to departure

-Registered participants attend an orientation meeting and receive CCC’s Study Abroad Student Handbook and any paperwork deemed necessary by the provider.
+Registered participants attend an orientation meeting and receive CCC’s Study Abroad Student Handbook (currently being written) and any paperwork deemed necessary by the provider.
 The mandatory orientation meeting can be conducted by the provider, but the CCC lead for the study abroad program must be present.

 CCC staff or faculty generate an accurate contact sheet and review critical information about the program, including but not limited to